 M - O

 He was an engineering worker and convenor of shop stewards at the major plant and Communist stronghold of Shardlow’s.
-He was also chair of the Smith’s Group national joint shop stewards’ committee in the 1960s.
+He was also chair of the Smith’s Group national joint shop stewards’ committee in the 1960s, a role which brought him great respect in the careful manner in which he managed political tensions.

 The first CND workplace branch in the country was established in Shardlows by two Communist AEU members and a Labour Party member.
 By October 1961, it was 75 members strong.